songsjun/StarBTC/README.md

 # StarBTC

 StarBTC is a decentralized lending protocol that enables native Bitcoin collateralized loans without relying on wrapped BTC or cross-chain bridges.
-It leverages the BEL2(https://bel2.org) network for arbitration and zero-knowledge proofs for transaction verification.
+It leverages the BEL2 network for arbitration, uses ZeroSync for block verification, and employs zero-knowledge proofs for transaction verification.

 ## Overview